-But I want to turn the idea of how to improve your self-esteem on its head just a little bit and come at it in a way that is different from what others will tell you, and ultimately more likely to be helpful to you over the long haul.
+But I want to turn the idea of how to improve your self-esteem on its head and come at it in a way that is different from what others will tell you, and ultimately more likely to be helpful to you over the long haul.

 First, What Is Self-Esteem?